nodeontrain/nodeontrain.xyz/tuts/password_reset.md

 ### Resetting the password

 To get links of the reset form to work, we need a form for resetting passwords.
 The task is similar to updating users via the user edit view, but in this case with only password and confirmation fields.
-There’s an additional complication, though: we expect to find the user by email address, which means we need its value in both the edit and update actions.
+There's an additional complication, though: we expect to find the user by email address, which means we need its value in both the edit and update actions.
 The email will automatically be available in the edit action because of its presence in the link above, but after we submit the form its value will be lost.
-The solution is to use a hidden field to place (but not display) the email on the page, and then submit it along with the rest of the form’s information.
+The solution is to use a hidden field to place (but not display) the email on the page, and then submit it along with the rest of the form's information.

 `public/partials/password_resets/edit.html`